JWIG User Manual

 6. Caching

-Occasionally, the programmer needs to invalidate a cached pages because data has been changed.
-In JWIG an explicit representation of the relationship between data objects and cached pages is used to enable this invalidation.
+Occasionally, the programmer needs to invalidate cached pages because some data has been changed.
+JWIG uses an explicit representation of the relationship between data objects and cached pages to enable such invalidation.

-JWIG holds a dependency map from data objects to pages that depend on them.
-To add a dependency for the current page on an object, use the addResponseInvalidator method, When the data object is changed the update method must be called for JWIG to invalidate all cached pages depending on the object.
-JWIG represents this relationship efficiently.
+JWIG maintains a dependency map from data objects to pages that depend on them.
+To add a dependency for the current page on an object, use the addResponseInvalidator method.
+When the data object is changed, the update method must be called for JWIG to invalidate all cached pages that depend on the object.

-The database system integrates with this such that when a data object is taken as a parameter to a web method addResponseInvalidator is automatically called with this object and when an object is updated in the databasae the update update method is called.
+The database system (Section 10) integrates with this mechanism.
+When a data object is used as a parameter to a web method, addResponseInvalidator is automatically called with this object.
+Also, when an object is updated in the database, the update update method is called automatically.

-The example application QuickPoll shows how to use addResponseInvalidator.
+The example applications in Section 13 show how to use addResponseInvalidator.

 7. Session state

-The class Session makes it easy to encapsulate session state and identifying it by IDs that can be passed as parameters to web methods.
+The class Session makes it easy to encapsulate session state and transparently pass the data to web methods that are later invoked by the client.

 Sessions